 Many people are surprised to learn that cars and trucks are the single largest source of global warming pollution in Maine, roughly 55 percent.
 This air pollution that exacerbates climate change isn’t just threatening our natural resource-based economy here in Maine, it’s also impacting our air quality and the health of Maine families and children.
 By driving electric vehicles in Maine, people are reducing air pollution that harms our environment, our health, and our economy.

 Fortunately, high-efficiency, gasoline-battery hybrid cars like the Prius are now commonplace and many models of “plug-in” cars, also known as electric vehicles (EVs), are now practical and available in Maine.
 In fact, they’re taking off.
 Twice as many people drive electric cars in Maine in 2018 than in 2014—it’s over 1300 people!
-While some operate entirely on a charge, others are plug in hybrids that operate on electricity for part of the drive and then kick in with gasoline when needed.
-Especially when these plus in electric cars are powered by clean, renewable power sources, electric vehicles are a very low-emission alternative to our biggest source of pollution.
+While some vehicles operate entirely on a charge, others are plug-in hybrids that operate on electricity for part of the drive and then kick in with gasoline when needed.

 Why Drive Electric Vehicles?